About the Journal

 Australian Mammalogy is for professional mammalogists, research scientists, resource managers, consulting ecologists, students and amateurs interested in any aspects of the biology and management of mammals.

-Australian Mammalogy is published on behalf of the Australian Mammal Society.
+Australian Mammalogy began publication in 1972 and is published on behalf of the Australian Mammal Society.

 Follow the journal on social media using hashtag #AusMammalogy

 Current Issue: Volume 40 (1)

 Impact Factor: 0.786